 There are far too many fragrant flowers to list but interestingly, the scent from the following plants comes just from the leaves – Lavender, Lemon Verbena, Creeping Thyme, Nepeta, Scented Geraniums, Rosemary, Tansy, Wormwood, Tricolour Sage, Lantana, Bee Balm and Yarrow.
 The fragrance comes out when you brush against the foliage.
 Have a go and plant these scented leaves near where you walk.
 I suggest the soft downy leaves of Peppermint geranium or the lemon scent of lemon verbena, lemon balm or thyme.
 The aroma will drift in the air as you pass and is absolutely gorgeous.

-Top quote from George WIlliam Curtis
+Title quote from George William Curtis